aws/aws-cdk/packages/aws-cdk/README.md

 to the provided template.

   - CDK Migrate does not interact with the CloudFormation service to verify the template provided can deploy on its own.
-This means CDK Migrate will not verify that any resources in the provided template are already managed in other CloudFormation templates, nor will it verify that the resources in the provided template are available in the desired regions, which may impact ADC or Opt-In regions.
+Although by default any CDK app generated using the `--from-scan` option exclude CloudFormation managed resources, CDK Migrate will not verify prior to deployment that any resources scanned, or in the provided template are already managed in other CloudFormation templates, nor will it verify that the resources in the provided template are available in the desired regions, which may impact ADC or Opt-In regions.